OpenDevicePartnership/patina-qemu/Readme.md

 }
 ```

-This repository's platform platform FDF files do support defining a build variable DXE_CORE_BINARY_PATH to override the
+This repository's platform FDF files do support defining a build variable to override the default binary without needing
-default binary from the nuget feed without needing to modify the FDF file.
-This can be set from the stuart_build command
+to modify the FDF file.
+This can be set from the stuart_build command line by defining `BLD_*_DXE_CORE_BINARY_PATH':
-line to point to the new file:

 ```cmd
 stuart_build -c Platforms\QemuQ35Pkg\PlatformBuild.py --flashonly BLD_*_DXE_CORE_BINARY_PATH="<new dxe core file path>"
 ```

-### Patching a new DXE Core Driver into a pre-compiled QEMU UEFI ROM
+#### Patching a Pre-Built UEFI Firmware Device Image

-If multiple iterations of the DXE core are to be tested, the fastest way to make changes to the Rust DXE Core code and
+If multiple iterations of the DXE core are to be tested, the fastest way to integrate each to a bootable FD image is
-integrate it into this UEFI build is to use the [Patina FW Patcher](https://github.com/OpenDevicePartnership/patina-fw-patcher).
+using the [Patina FW Patcher](https://github.com/OpenDevicePartnership/patina-fw-patcher).
+This tool will open an
-This tool will search an existing UEFI FD binary, find and replace the current DXE Core driver with a new file, and launch
+existing UEFI FD binary, find and replace the current DXE Core driver with a new file, and launch QEMU with the patched
-QEMU with the patched ROM image.
+ROM image.

 A [build_and_run_rust_binary.py](https://github.com/OpenDevicePartnership/patina-qemu/blob/main/build_and_run_rust_binary.py)
-script has been created in this repository to perform all steps necessary to compile the Patina DXE core driver, call the
+script is provided in the root of this repository to perform all steps necessary to compile the Patina DXE core driver,
-patcher, and start QEMU.
-For more details, run it with the help command line parameter:
+call the patcher, and start QEMU.
+For more details, run it with the `--help` command line parameter:

 ```cmd
 python build_and_run_rust_binary.py --help
 ```

-- Note 1: This tool is not a general FW patcher and relies on specific features implemented in this UEFI build.
+- Note 1: This tool is not a general FW patcher to be used on any UEFI FD image.
+It relies on specific features
+  implemented in this UEFI build.
-- Note 2: Because this tool is patching an existing QEMU ROM image, only changes to the Rust DXE core will be integrated.
+- Note 2: Because this tool is patching an existing QEMU ROM image, only changes to the Rust DXE Core code will be
+  merged.
 Any changes to the C code will require running a full stuart_build process to build a new ROM image.
-- Note 3: The tool can be enhanced to patch more than just the Patina DXE Core.
-If there is interest in further feature
+- Note 3: The tool can be enhanced to patch more than the Patina DXE Core.
+If there is interest in new features,
-changes, please start a discussion in the tool's repo [discussions](https://github.com/OpenDevicePartnership/patina-fw-patcher/discussions/categories/q-a)
+  please start a discussion in the tool's repo [discussions](https://github.com/OpenDevicePartnership/patina-fw-patcher/discussions/categories/q-a)
   area.

 ### Using a Custom QEMU Installation